Provident Financial (OTCMKTS:FPLPY) Reaches New 1-Year High at $4.25

-Provident Financial plc (OTCMKTS:FPLPY) shares hit a new 52-week high during trading on Tuesday .
-The stock traded as high as $4.25 and last traded at $4.25, with a volume of 0 shares changing hands.
+Shares of Provident Financial plc (OTCMKTS:FPLPY) hit a new 52-week high during mid-day trading on Monday .
+The company traded as high as $4.25 and last traded at $4.25, with a volume of 0 shares changing hands.
 The stock had previously closed at $4.25.

 Provident Financial Plc engages in the business of supplying personal credit products.
 It operates through four segments: Vanquis Bank, Consumer Credit Division, Moneybarn and Central.
 The Vanquis Bank segment issues credit cards to people who are often declined by mainstream card providers.
 The Consumer Credit division segment offers home credit loans; online lending; and operates as loan guarantor.